MichelaZ/stock-analysis/README.md

 ##### Cons for the Refactored Code:
 - Took time to refactor.
-- Might be dificult for begginers.
+- Might be difficult for beginners.

 ##### Cons for the Original Code:
+- The code was slower.
-- The code was slow and nested loops are difficult to read.
+- The code was difficult to read.
--

 _Author's notes:_
+- All the files I created are in the submission folder.
+The resources folder just contains the downloads.
 - The formatting is a little different between the AllStocksAnalysis and the AllStocksAnalysisRefactored macro, but the reason I started my code over from the starter code was to get it to look more like the assignment prompt.
 - The actual macro has comments inside the code.
-I removed most of the ones in my excerpts, because I added further expenation in the numbered stepsso I found them to be redundant.
-If you would like to see my comments in code please open the TXT file or the macro enabled workbook.
+I removed most of the ones in my excerpts, because I added further explanation in the numbered steps, so I found them to be redundant.
+If you would like to see my comments in the code, please open the TXT file or the macro enabled workbook.
+- Another step I might take to improve both the refactored and the original code would be to improve the code for the yearValue variable.
+If you don’t enter one of the sheet names it might give the user error as it is now.